 BridgeStreet Partners is a boutique retained search firm founded in 2007 with locations in New York; Los Angeles; Palo Alto; Dallas; and Houston.
 Each managing director brings over 20 years of retained search experience all with prior industry backgrounds.
 Its managing directors have been CFOs, CIOs, partners in consulting, and sales and marketing executives.

-Scott Williams, the firm’s founder and CEO, has more than 20 years of executive search experience recruiting C-level executives for clients in many industries and partners for global consultancies, public accounting, and other professional service firms.
+Scott Williams, the firm’s co-founder, has more than 20 years of executive search experience recruiting C-level executives for clients in many industries and partners for global consultancies, public accounting, and other professional service firms.
 He also has 15 years of consulting experience working with clients to design and implement improved business processes along with cutting edge information technologies.
 He is a specialist in the professional services industry and the functional area of chief information officer search.

 “Being a boutique of seasoned executive search professionals spread across the country, our operations have not drastically changed,” said Dave Westberry, a managing director at the firm.
 “We have always been very hands-on and highly collaborative.
 But, like most people, instead of conference calls and in-person interviews, we moved to video conferencing.
 And, we recently have moved to a new, much more dynamic database to ensure that our clients continue to receive the best service possible.”